 S had been living with his partner for 10 years and together they had two daughters, now aged 8 and 6.
 S’s partner was diagnosed with breast cancer in December 2016, and died in March 2018.
 As with J, S made an application for BSP, which was refused on the grounds that he and his partner were not married.
 In both cases the couples were engaged and had intended to marry.

-SSWP are arguing that the McLaughlin decision cannot be taken to apply to BSP as well as WPA, because WPA was intended to replace the lost earnings of the deceased parent while the children are growing up, and was therefore paid as long as Child Benefit was in payment.
-BSP, on the other hand, is paid over a fixed, short term period, so SSWP argue that, even at the higher rate, BSP cannot be said to be intended to benefit the children and is instead for the additional costs incurred by the surviving parent of bereavement.
+SSWP argued that the McLaughlin decision did not apply to BSP as well as WPA, because WPA was intended to replace the lost earnings of the deceased parent while the children are growing up, and was therefore paid as long as Child Benefit was in payment.
+BSP, on the other hand, is paid over a fixed, short term period.
+SSWP argued that, following on from this, even at the higher rate, BSP cannot be said to be intended to benefit the children.
+This argument was rejected by Judge Holman as "fanciful".